marxanweb/general/documentation/docs_user.md

 ## Planning grids
 ### Understanding planning grids
 Planning grids provide the geographic framework for the systematic conservation planning process.
 They define the geographic extent and the resolution of the individual planning units that make up the grid and it is this grid which forms the basis of the Marxan analysis.
-Within Marxan Web there are various tools for creating and managing planning grids and the size and type of planning grid that is used has an important bearing on the analysis and also on the real-world implementation of the new reserve system.
+Within Marxan Web there are various tools for creating and managing planning grids and the size and type of planning grid used has an important bearing on the analysis and also on the real-world implementation of the new reserve system.

 ### The planning grids window
 The planning grids window provides information on the planning grids that are available on the Marxan Server that the user is currently connected to.
 The table shows the following information: